CurveDocs/curve-resources/docs/crv-token/crv-tokenomics.md

 ### **Notable Emission Years**

-As CRV will continue to be distributed for the next 355 years, interesting years of CRV distribution are noted below.
+As CRV will continue to be distributed for 245 years, interesting years of CRV distribution are noted below.
+See the [google spreadsheet here](https://docs.google.com/spreadsheets/d/1kFFdaLCX8ISM7yzvfUmuz151QiRzrFfaljCzEiO6sus/edit?usp=sharing) for data for all years.

 <div class="centered" markdown="block">
 | Year | Date Start | Date Finish | CRV Emissions        | Note                                 |